 Develop your management skill set while sharing ideas with peers at the Agricultural Retailers Association (ARA) Management Academy.
 Over the course of this program, you will sharpen your management, leadership and decision-making capabilities by engaging in faculty-led presentations, interactive exercises and small-group discussion.
 Program curriculum includes a broad-based selection of managerial courses chosen specifically to meet the needs of managers in the agricultural retail industry.

 The ARA Management Academy allows you to:

 - Build on your understanding of core business functions and how to leverage the powerful linkages between them

 - Explore management challenges with the goal of uncovering business opportunities

 - Network with peers from across different markets and geographical regions of the U.S.

 - Debate and discuss industry issues with well-known management faculty

 The learning environment consists of a mix of discussion, small group exercises, case study application, and debate and dialogue with experienced instructors and a network of colleagues.

 Marketplace Trends and Competitive Positioning

-This session will view the industry from 20,000 feet—laying the groundwork for the class to discuss industry disruptions, innovation and the implications to their businesses throughout the entire program.
+This session will view the industry from a broad overview, laying the groundwork for the class to discuss industry disruptions, innovation and the implications to their businesses.